Full Stack

 Customer: IoT system architects and edge infrastructure engineers.

-What we did: Surveyed and analyzed ML deployment strategies for edge computing environments, identifying key architectural trade-offs.
+What we did: Surveyed ML deployment strategies for edge computing environments, identifying key architectural trade-offs.

 Outcomes: Mapped opportunities for lightweight model deployment at the edge, informing architecture decisions for constrained environments.